-ID Mode

-Figure 8 shows an example of the MP10UH in ID time set mode.
-Once you've used the MP10UH in MP mode and found proper settings for your wells, subsequent sampling events are speeded along by using the controller in ID mode.
+ID Mode Figure 6 shows an example of the MP15 in ID time set mode.
+Once you use the MP15 in MP mode and found proper settings for your wells, subsequent sampling events are speeded along by using the con-troller in ID mode.
 Once the controller is turned on, a single press of the MODE key places the controller in ID time set mode (the default initial mode is MP mode).
 This mode allows the user to enter a 3-digit ID, which then is translated into the correct flow settings (CPM and refill / discharge time settings) for that well.

-Figure 8 MP10UH ID Set Mode
+Figure 7 MP15 ID Set Mode

 In this mode the CPM and UP, DOWN keys function differently.
 The CPM key becomes a key used to scroll between the one's and the ten's digits of the ID.
-The UP and DOWN keys are used to change the ID number (the MP10UH has IDs that range from 1-165) up or down in value.
+The UP and DOWN keys are used to change the ID number (the MP15 has IDs that range from 1-165) up or down in value.
 Sampling in ID mode is the same as explained, above, for MP mode.

 Appendix 1 lists all possible ID settings and the default refill and discharge time settings for each CPM.
 Appendix 1 also shows how the refill and discharge time will change within a CPM setting as you press the UP or DOWN keys.
 As you change IDs you will see the CPM change and the refill and discharge time setting change.
+Note: Changes in time settings that are entered while the controller is cycling are reflected on the next cycle change (so a long refill time of 15 seconds will time out before a new refill time becomes valid).